yevadrian/airflow-gcloud-docker/README.md

-### Ingest data to Google Cloud Storage and Google BigQuery with Airflow on Docker.
+### Ingesting data to Google Cloud Storage and Google BigQuery with Apache Airflow on Docker.

 ##### Modify "key.json" according to your Google service account credentials.
 > nano key.json